man4ish/omnibioai-toolserver/README.md

 ## Integration with OmniBioAI TES

-Register this service as a server in `omnibioai-tool-exec`:
+Register this service as a server in `omnibioai-tes`:

 ```yaml
 - server_id: enrichment_remote